 In addition to presiding over cases in court as a judge, David has chaired many committees over the years.
 For example, he was Chair of the Law Reform Committee of the Bar Council prior to his appointment as a judge, chaired the Costs Committee of the Civil Justice Council in relation to the review of Guideline Hourly Rates in 2013-2014 and chaired the Courts Committee of the Judicial College during the time he was Director of Senior Judiciary Training between 2012 and 2016.

 He was Treasurer of Gray’s Inn in 2018, chaired its regular meetings of Benchers, and chaired its Management Committee in 2009.
 As Treasurer, he visited Singapore, Hong Kong and South Carolina in 2018 and gave various lectures to practitioners and the judiciary including one entitled “Dispute Resolution in the 21st Century”, reflecting in particular on the roles of arbitration and mediation in the current climate.
 He visited the Law Department of the Nelson Mandela University in Port Elizabeth, South Africa, earlier this year having also visited the Law Department of the University of South Carolina in 2018.
 He attended the Inter-Pacific Bar Association Conference in Singapore in April 2019 and gave presentations in relation to international arbitration and mediated international disputes in Kuala Lumpur.
-He will be speaking to the New Mexico First Judicial Bar Association in Santa Fe, New Mexico, on a number of contemporary issues in the field of dispute resolution, particularly in mediation and arbitration, both domestically and internationally (see here).
+On 24 June he spoke to members of the New Mexico First Judicial Bar Association in Santa Fe, New Mexico, on a number of contemporary issues in the field of dispute resolution, particularly in mediation and arbitration, both domestically and internationally (see here).
 On 19 July he spoke to the Executive LLM students at King’s College London on ‘The Singapore Convention’ (click here to download text) and to the LLM students at Queen Mary College, London, in October 2019.